-Join us starting Wednesday, September 23 for a three-part online course.
-Executive Coaches Andrea Chilcote and Laura Roccaforte, along with expert guests, will lead hour-long sessions followed by 15 minutes of live Q&A. Pre-session reflection tools and post-session mini guides for implementing practices will be provided.
+Executive Coaches Andrea Chilcote and Laura Roccaforte, along with expert guests and thought leaders, will lead hour-long conversations followed by 15 minutes of live Q&A. Post-session mini guides for implementing practices, along with a video replay, will be provided.

 "You can respond by turning away, or by turning toward.
 Turning away means closing your mind, heart, and will — in other words, acting from ignorance, hate, and fear.
 Turning toward means opening your mind, heart, and will — acting from curiosity, compassion, and courage.
 These are the choices we face in any moment: Do we turn away and close down, or do we turn toward and open up, activating the deeper levels of our humanity?" —Otto Scharmer- MIT